-These situations can cause a tire failure - (even if the tire is properly inflated later) - which could lead to serious personal injury or death.
+These situations can cause a tire failure, even at a later date, which could lead to serious personal injury or death.
 Consult the vehicle tire information placard and/or owner's manual for the recommended inflation pressures.

 In addition to tire damage, improper inflation pressure may also: